Pakistan: Cousin marriages create high risk of genetic disorders | DW | 07.02.2022

 One of the most common genetic disorders seen right now in Pakistan is the inherited blood disorder, Thalassemia, which keeps red blood cells from absorbing oxygen.

-Genetic testing and pre-natal screening is not widely available in Pakistan to screen for hereditary disorders, Cheema said, adding that many health facilities also lack the capacity to treat genetic disorders.
+Genetic testing and pre-natal screenings for hereditary disorders are not widely available in Pakistan, Cheema said, adding that many health facilities also lack the capacity to treat genetic disorders.

 Karachi-based health expert Seraj ud Daulah said that the practice of cousin marriages in Pakistan can be traced to Islamic religious doctrines.